COVID-19 Safety Precautions - Please click here to view the measures Total Image Beauty Academy is taking for the safety of our students.

 3900 Bergenline Ave

-Union City NJ, 07087
+Union Citu NJ 07087

 Email: michaelh.tiba@gmail.com

-Discrimination, Harassment, and/or Retaliation of any kind should be reported
+Discrimination, Harassment, and/or Retaliation of any kind should be reported.

 Report online, by sending an email to michaelh.tiba@gmail.com or by completing the a form linked below or obtained in the Directors office.
-Anonymous reports are accepted but need to be investigated to determine if the parties can be identifled. lf not, no further formal action is taken, though measures intended to protect the community may be enacted.
+Anonymous reports are accepted but need to be investigated to determine if the parties can be identified.
+If not, no further formal action is taken, though measures intended to protect the community may be enacted.
 TIBA will most certainly provide supportive measures to all Complainants, which can be tough with an anonymous report that does not identify the Complainant.
 Upon receiving a report or Formal Complaint TIBA will address the matter and provide a quick, fair and unbiased investigation and resolution.
-Following an alleged offense, a Complainant will be provided with with written information on their rights and options for, and available assistance in, changing academic and/or working situations.
+Following an alleged offense, a Complainant will be provided with written information on their rights and options for, and available assistance in, changing academic and/or working situations.

 Click on below link.